 2. Sweet potato (roasted or baked, skin removed)

-4. Honeydew (ripe and soft)
+4. Honeydew or cantaloupe (ripe and soft)

 5. Lentils (cooked until well done) - awesome iron source